yubraja/WT-LAB/README.md

 # WT-LAB
-This repo is all about lab of web technology sunject.
+This repo is all about lab of web technology subject.